Asian Tri-Tip Steak Recipe: an easy marinade recipe that produces the juiciest grilled steak! Great for grilling or the stovetop.

 - While the steak rests: move the reserved marinade to a microwave-safe bowl.
 Whisk together the cornstarch and 1 teaspoon cold water in a separate small mixing dish or cup.
 Whisk the cornstarch slurry into the marinade and microwave the marinade for 3-4 minutes, serving every minute or so, or until the marinade has reduced down and thickened up.

-- Slice the steak perpendicular to the triangular shape or follow this infographic in ½ inch thick pieces.
-Serve the steak with the cooked marinade sauce and green onions, peppers, and peanuts, if desired.
+- Slice the steak and serve with the reduced marinade sauce, green onions, peppers, and peanuts, if desired.
 Enjoy!

 - You can also marinate the steak in a resealable plastic bag.
 Just pour the marinade over the steak while in the bag.
 Seal the bag and move the steak around in the bag until it's covered with the marinade.